 Other permanent collections include The Kinsey Institute Art Collection, University of Michigan Library Artists’ Book Collection, Joan Flasch Artists’ Book Collection at the School of the Art Institute of Chicago, James Branch Cabell Library Special Collections and Archives at Virginia Commonwealth University, and Leslie-Lohman Museum of Gay and Lesbian Art in New York City.

 Solo exhibitions include the Center on Halsted Gallery, Chicago, where he showcased the original 24 drawings from his Years Yet Yesterday drawing series to commemorate 2015 World AIDS Day.
 Group exhibitions include Leslie-Lohman (New York), The Kinsey Institute, Hegyvidek Gallery (Budapest), University of California (San Diego), Sebastopol Center for the Arts, Minnesota Center for Book Arts, Foundry Art Centre, Pyramid Atlantic Art Center, A+D Gallery (Chicago), The University of Northampton (UK), and Brooklyn Artists Gym.
-A forthcoming solo exhibition at The Bakery Atlanta (January 2019), sponsored by Atlanta's Eyedrum Gallery (November 2018) will celebrate the ten-year anniversary of his You Look Like The Right Type archive, in which has listened-in and drawn overheard conversation fragments every single day since November 23, 2008.
+A forthcoming solo exhibition at The Bakery Atlanta (January 2019), sponsored by Atlanta's Eyedrum Gallery, will celebrate the ten-year anniversary of his You Look Like The Right Type archive, in which has listened-in and drawn overheard conversation fragments every single day since November 23, 2008.